nguterresn/quartz/content/stm32/gpio.md

 ## Introduction

-Setting up a 32-bit based MCU pin might be more tricky than you think.
-However, it is not really difficult.
-There are packages, like the HAL, one can use to quickly setup a pin as an output.
+Setting up a 32-bit ARM based MCU GPIO might be more tricky than you think.
+There are packages, such as the [Hardware Abstraction Layer](https://github.com/STMicroelectronics/stm32f0xx_hal_driver), one can use to quickly setup a GPIO as an output.
 But — what really happens behind the scenes?

-I'll try to list down all the things I've learned from experience using the [STM32F030R8](https://www.st.com/en/microcontrollers-microprocessors/stm32f030r8.html).
+I'll try to list down all the things I've learned using the [STM32F030R8](https://www.st.com/en/microcontrollers-microprocessors/stm32f030r8.html).

 ## HAL

 The easiest thing to do is to learn from examples.
+Luckily, ST provides a bunch!
 The default code generated from the STM32CubeIDE contains a few functions that group a few [HAL](https://github.com/STMicroelectronics/stm32f0xx_hal_driver) calls:

 ```c
 static void MX_GPIO_Init(void)